-One of the best day’s out in the Lake District is Pillar and the Mosedale Horseshoe.
-Most of the walk is on a high rocky ridge with particularly impressive views of Ennerdale and Wasdale.
+One of the best day’s out in the Lake District is to climb Pillar and complete the Mosedale Horseshoe.
+Most of the walk is on a high rough ridge with particularly impressive views of Ennerdale and Wasdale.

 Leave the steep ascent of Yewbarrow for a separate day – adding the 1,000 foot pull from the valley to the col with Red Pike would finish you off.
 However Kirk Fell may tempt you at the start.